leifwalsh/python-env-masterclass/README.md

 This class is divided into seven short lessons.
 We'll go through them in order, and they do depend on each other, but only lightly.

-The class is completely self-contained, probably nothing I say out loud is not written down in the text, so you should be able to go through the class again on your own, or share it with others later.
+The class is completely self-contained, anything important I will say out loud is written down in the text, so you should be able to go through the class again on your own, or share it with others later.